nsqio/nsq/_posts/2011-12-15-nsq_internals.md

 Taking advantage of Go's `select` statement allows this functionality to be expressed in just a few lines of code: the `default` case above only executes if `memoryMsgChan` is full.

-NSQ also has the concept of **ephemeral** channels.
-Ephemeral channels *discard* message overflow (rather than write to disk) and disappear when they no longer have clients subscribed.
+NSQ also has the concept of **ephemeral** topics/channels.
+They *discard* message overflow (rather than write to disk) and disappear when they no longer have clients subscribed.
 This is a perfect use case for Go's interfaces.
 Topics and channels have a struct member declared as a `Backend` *interface* rather than a concrete type.
-Normal topics and channels use a `DiskQueue` while ephemeral channels stub in a `DummyBackendQueue`, which implements a no-op `Backend`.
+Normal topics and channels use a `DiskQueue` while ephemeral ones stub in a `DummyBackendQueue`, which implements a no-op `Backend`.

 ## Reducing GC Pressure